MakiseKurisu/dewclaw/doc/src/how-to.md

 ### Reload-only deployment

 Deploy scripts also accept a `--reload` argument to instruct the device to only reload UCI configuration instead of rebooting.
-This is faster and less disruptive but may have unintended side-effects on services that are not properly configured by OpenWRT's `reload_config` and should thus be used with care.
+This is faster and less disruptive but may have unintended side-effects on services that are not properly configured by OpenWrt's `reload_config` and should thus be used with care.
 Despite not rebooting to apply the configuration this mode also takes a snapshot and performs a rollback if no confirmation is provided.

 [sops]: https://github.com/getsops/sops